|Length||25 – 100 feet (extensions available)|

 Turn the faucet on and fresh water will begin the journey back through all these pieces before finally emptying into your tank.

 It might be simple, but I was very impressed with the build quality.
-While other water changers use a similar design, their plastic components felt flimsy compared to the Python water changer.
+While other weekly water changers use a similar design, their plastic components felt flimsy compared to the Python water changer.

 Now we get to the part where we test how the Python water changer holds up to real-world use.

-Before I continue, I want to stress that water changers come with a slight learning curve.
+Before I continue, I want to stress that cold water changers come with a slight learning curve.
 If you have never operated an aquarium water changer before, read over our how to use an aquarium water changer guide.
 It will help you avoid common mistakes that many beginners make.

 So, the first thing we did was to hook our Python water changer up to our faucet.

 The brass adapter included in the kit fits standard-sized threaded faucets.
-We simply popped out our aerator and screwed the pump directly into our faucet.
+We simply popped out our aerator and screwed the aquarium water pump directly into our faucet.
 All in all, it took less than 30 seconds to set up.

 Now if you have an unusual faucet, such as a sprayer faucet, then you might need a bit of extra equipment to connect to your water changer.